sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_1/Dettect/dettect.md

 ![](./media/dettect_windows_settings2.png)

 !!! note
-    Please note that every organization will vary in the answers to these questions and your answers will vary between each data sources.
+    Please note that every organization will vary in the answers to these questions and your answers will vary between each data source.

 1. Device Completeness - Are all Windows devices sending their logs to the SIEM?
     * **Set setting to 3**